how 'twilight' changed fan culture forever

 This sort of female-lead teen fandom, however, cannot exist in a vacuum.
 Whether it’s Beatles mania or the emotional vlogs of Twihards reacting to the release of film trailers, fandoms primarily made up of women, especially young women, are belittled, mocked and hit with venom better reserved for shaming abusers.
 It’s all very thinly veiled misogyny, specifically aimed against teen girls and queer youth as they learn about and form their own identities away from the dangers of heterosexual male oppression.

 Twilight fans weren’t any more extreme than other fandoms, but thanks to social media theirs was the first to become so visible.
-The media picked up on usual fan behaviours, dubbing these activities “crazy”, fans’ reactions “unsettling” and their love of the franchise an “obsession”.
+The media picked up on usual fan behaviors, dubbing these activities “crazy”, fans’ reactions “unsettling,” and their love of the franchise an “obsession”.
 Their critique extended to the source material, too; the books accused of being poorly written and the films unwatchable, with the two lead actors, Robert Pattinson and Kristen Stewart, performances described as wooden.
-There was backlash from the general public, too, who resisted the fact that the vampires sparkled, complained about the characterisation of Bella, criticised author Stephenie Meyer’s depiction of Native American culture, hated how vapid the whole thing seemed.
+There was backlash from the general public, too, who resisted the fact that the vampires sparkled, complained about the characterization of Bella, criticized author Stephenie Meyer’s depiction of Native American culture, and hated how vapid the whole thing seemed.

 This mainstreaming is perhaps best exemplified by the Twi-moms, adults (usually mothers or middle-aged women) who were also fans of the books.
 Writing for Wired, culture writer Jenn Tylbon explained that her love for the series and #TeamEdward stemmed from the fact that the portrayal of heterosexual men in the books and on screen was “so ideal”. “[Edward] is impossible,” she wrote, “ the vampire part aside even, but ideal, utopian even.”
 For others, it’s Bella who is the entrance into the series, with Kirsten Starkweather, media director of TwilightMoms.com telling New York Magazine in 2009 it was the character’s domesticity and broodiness — her maternal traits — “that a lot of moms can relate to”.